• Sermon from Scratch

 Step 2

-Consider the following prompts if helpful:
+Consider the following questions if helpful:

 • Characters: Do different characters take the spotlight in certain sections?
 Identify who and where.